kubos/kubos/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **System Details**
 - The hardware running KubOS where the issue was encountered (ex.
-Beaglebone Black, host PC running Ubuntu, SDK,)
+Beaglebone Black, host PC running Ubuntu, SDK)
 - The version of KubOS being used (when encountered on an OBC, this is the output of the `uname -a` command)

 **Severity**